commercialhaskell/stack/doc/GUIDE_advanced.md

 ## The `stack config` commands

-The `stack config` commands provide assistence with accessing or modifying Stack's configuration.
+The `stack config` commands provide assistance with accessing or modifying Stack's configuration.
 See `stack config` for the available commands.

 ## The `stack config env` command